 The third year curriculum continues with focused instruction on the principles of clinical medicine and pharmacotherapeutics.
 The curriculum incorporates biotechnology, pharmacogenomics, pharmacoeconomics, special populations and contains a skills lab for clinical and evidence-based reasoning and certification in medication therapy management.
-The curriculum includes a doctoral level capstone project and provides students an opportunity to take three didactic electives of their choice.
+The curriculum provides an opportunity for students to complete a doctoral level research and scholarship project and provides students an opportunity to take three didactic electives of their choice.